Leopard Forms Issues

 In Firefox the same problem occurs:

-Firefox 3 text area
+Firefox 3 no up and down arrows in a text area example

 What should have happened instead is that the up and down arrows remained on screen, so the form can be easily controlled with the mouse.
 Here's how text areas of small height look in IE7 followed by Opera 9:

-IE7 text area Opera 9 text area
+IE7 text area example Opera 9 text area example

 Note how Opera is using its own theme (or 'skin') for the text area, even though the browser has been set to use the Mac look.
 The giveaway is hovering over the arrows, which results in a yellow highlight, as used by Opera in its default theme.
 But at least the arrows are there.